tomasx/tomasx/README.md

 - 👋 Hi, I’m Tomas
 - 👀 I’m interested in building data piplines and apps with Python
-- 🌱 I’m currently learning LLMs and AI app building
+- 🌱 I’m currently building LLM and AI apps
-- 💞️ I’m looking to collaborate on anything fun with Python
+- 💞️ I’m looking to collaborate on anything fun
 - 📫 How to reach me tomasx@live.com